Jewish history: Diaspora communities

 Cochin Jewish tradition holds that the roots of their community go back to the arrival of Jews at Shingly in 72 CE, after the Destruction of the Second Temple.
-It also states that a Jewish kingdom, understood to mean the granting of autonomy by a local king, Cheraman Perumal, to the community, under their leader Joseph Rabban, in 379 CE.
+It also states that a Jewish kingdom, understood to mean the granting of autonomy by a local Tamil king, Cheraman Perumal Nayanar, to the community, under their leader Joseph Rabban, in 379 CE.
 The first synagogue there was built in 1568.
 The legend of the founding of Indian Christianity in Kerala by Thomas the Apostle relates that on his arrival there, he encountered a local girl who understood Hebrew.

 Perhaps in the 4th century, the Kingdom of Semien, a Jewish nation in modern Ethiopia was established, lasting until the 17th century.